 Link building is the construction of a network of links that point to your pages (known as backlinks) and strengthens your authority on the web.

-Google’s algorithm understands that the more high quality backlinks your page receives, the greater its relevance to the market.
+Google’s algorithm understands that the more high-quality backlinks your page receives, the greater its relevance to the market.

 But keep in mind that quantity and quality work together.
-There’s no benefit in receiving hundreds of backlinks if they all come from a single domain, untrustworthy site, or placed out of context.
+There’s no benefit in receiving hundreds of backlinks if they all come from a single domain, or untrustworthy site, or are placed out of context.

 To get a link building strategy to work, achieving high-quality backlinks is a must.